J-Lehrer/what_is_my_tomato_plant_sick_with/README.md

-# What is_My Tomato Plant Sick With
+# What Is My Tomato Plant Sick With

 This project is a part of the AAI-521 course in the Applied Artificial Intelligence Program at the University of San Diego (USD).